 She is open-minded about writing topics, but her goal is to pick up work she finds compelling.
-She is interested in art, art history, news, health, fitness and programming.
+She is interested in art, art history, news, health, fitness, marketing and affiliate marketing.

 Explore new breakthroughs in the treatment of patients during cardiac arrest and after successful resuscitation, including new approaches to cardiopulmonary resuscitation (CPR) and post-arrest care.